 Current filter:

 Wondering what kind of licence you need?
 The table below provides quick reference to the different types of licence.
 We also recommend seeking advice to determine the licence you require.
-You can do this by Googling ‘Liquor Industry Consultants’ or by reading the Sale of Liquor Act 1989.
+You can do this by Googling ‘Liquor Industry Consultants’ or by reading the Sale and Supply of Alcohol Act 2012.

 The type of activity or business you plan will determine the type of liquor licence you will need.
 Applying for a liquor license can be a complex task.
 We recommend that you seek advice in correctly interpreting regulations and determining the type of licence you require.